Physical Education & Health

 This course teaches students about leadership, communication, and self-discovery through outdoor skills.
 Through planning day hikes and a backpacking trip, students learn the skills necessary to confidently explore both internal and external wild places.
 The focus for the course will be a culminating backpacking trip, led by students in small groups.
 To prepare, we will spend our class sessions prior to the trip learning the skills needed to be a student leader.
 This will include the opportunity to research a topic related to backpacking, and teach peers during student-lesson classes.
 Students will also work with a co-leader to plan a hike on a section of the Wildwood Trail in Forest Park, with the goal of the class section-hiking the entirety of the trail throughout the course.
 We will also focus on team building, leading debriefs, feedback, and self-reflection.
-(Fall semester; after school and some weekends)
+(Spring semester course; after school and some weekends)

 Lifetime Fitness is a semester-long PE class that meets during the regular school day.
 This course provides an introduction to the components of physical fitness, including cardio-respiratory fitness, muscular strength, endurance, flexibility, balance, and agility.
 Each student maintains a personal exercise workout journal, tracks progress, assesses level of physical fitness, and sets personal goals.
 Upon successful completion of the course, students will be prepared to use our weight room independently.
 Students may take Lifetime Fitness a second time to meet their PE requirement.
 This course is graded Pass / No Pass.
-(Fall or Spring semester course)
+(Fall or spring semester course)

 Musical Theater Dance Intensive

 This semester will focus on dance for musical theater and developing material with a heavy dance focus.
 We will have a strong tap focus, in addition to jazz and other styles for musical theater.
 Dance skill development will take priority, along with exploring dance history in musical theater and choreography for musical theater.
 This class can be taken for either Arts or PE credit.
 If taken for PE credit, this course is graded Pass / No Pass.
 Open to all Upper School Students.
-(Fall semester course)
+(Spring semester course)

 Independent PE credit is an option for students engaged in regular, coached athletics outside of school.
 Examples include club soccer, gymnastics, and dance.
 Students must apply to the PE department using the application (see Appendix).
 Students may apply for credit for either fall or spring semester.
 The activity must last approximately 15 weeks for an average of seven hours or more each week, totaling at least 100 hours.
 A coach or supervisor other than a parent or friend will be asked to confirm that requirements have been met before credit is awarded.
 A student may only receive credit if the activity is not offered at Catlin Gabel during the term requested.
 It is not possible to combine two activities on an application.